-SAN FRANCISCO (AP) — The buzz surrounding artificial intelligence and the mass layoffs roiling the technology industry resonates with Ginni Rometty, whose nearly 40-year career at IBM culminated in her becoming CEO in 2012.
+The recent buzz surrounding artificial intelligence and mass layoffs roiling the technology industry is familiar ground for Ginni Rometty, whose nearly 40-year career at IBM culminated in her being promoted to CEO in 2012

 Rometty, 65, also had to occasionally jettison employees in an extension of cost-cutting layoffs that began in the 1990s as IBM adjusted to waves of technological upheaval that undercut its revenue.